sharvaree1921/ITS21013/Sneha Kulkarni/python_resource1_notes.md

 - **To prevent this, use `\` at the end of the line.**

 #### OPERATIONS ON STRINGS
+- `txt.strip()` removes all the spaces at the bginning and end of the string.
 - Lenth of a string: `len()` eg: `len('var')` will give output 3.
 - `+` and `*`
 ```python